 5. Snooker Room Conduct

 Children over the age of 14 years are permitted to play snooker only when supervised by a responsible adult member.
-No food is to be consumed in the snooker room.
+No food/snacks are to be consumed in the snooker room.

 Prams, pushchairs and wheelchairs are permitted on Club premises.
 They must not be parked in corridors, doorways or near emergency exits to comply with fire regulations.

 Seats may not be reserved by members or guests if other members are without seats.